Before I tell you about the superiority complex, and why understanding it can help us all develop more compassion, let me tell you the story of John.

 One of the biggest problems we face when it comes to showing compassion is this superiority complex too many of us feel.

 Straight people want to be superior to gays.
 Men want to be superior to women.
 Whites want to be superior to blacks.
 Catholics want to be superiors to non-believers.
 Humans want to be superior to other animals.

 Before I tell you all how wanting to be superior can hinder someone from feeling compassion, let’s put the idea of superiority into some context.

 This superiority complex is harmless as long as it remains a mere belief.
-When people take actions based on this false sense of superiority, it can hinder us from showing compassion.
+When people take actions based on this false sense of superiority, it can prevent us from showing compassion.
 In fact, I believe this superiority complex is the root of too many evils in our society.
-The need to be superior is probably behind the mistreatment of many blacks during slavery.
-The need to feel/be superior is probably behind some men refusing to give women equal rights.
+The need to be superior is probably behind the mistreatment of blacks during slavery.
+The need to feel/be superior is probably why some men are still refusing to give women equal rights.
 Finally, the need to feel/be superior is also probably behind many of the false beliefs religions teach us.

 Competition is great.
 It pushes us all to always strive to be better versions of ourselves.
 Competition drives innovation.
 It is responsible for many of the greatest technological advances of the past few decades.
 Competition is good.
 Needing to feel superior is not.